RubyLearning/blog/content/post/2007/09/03/the-ruby-logo-contest.md

 ---
-title: "The Ruby Logo Contest"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-09-03"
-layout: post
 categories:
 - news
 - ruby
+date: 2007-09-03
+layout: post
+title: The Ruby Logo Contest
 ---

 The Ruby Association has announced ‘**The Ruby Logo Contest**‘.
 An official Ruby logo is needed to promote Ruby, and therefore a contest to select one.